 A training class or seminar that provides an organized curriculum about establishing a small business and retaining self-employment.
 Classes may be available through the Small Business Administration (SBA) or local community colleges.

+Separation of Duties

+A policy that requires a minimum of two staff members to complete each customer purchase, one staff member to make the purchase and another to authorize payment.
+ReHabWorks does not allow the staff member who generated or changed an SA to also authorize payment on the same SA.

 Service Arrays

 A set of services provided to eligible individuals who have a post-acute brain injury.
 Services are based on assessed individualized rehabilitation needs.